memfault/interrupt/_posts/2023-05-17-emulating-raspberry-pi-in-qemu.md

 ## Setting up SSH

-While we have the image mounted, let's sort out SSH as well.
-Raspberry changed it's default password policy so we no longer can use `pi:raspberry` to log in.
-We'll need to create new password first.
-Let's recreate password `rapsberry` using `openssl`:
+While we have the image mounted, let's sort out SSH connection as well.
+Raspberry changed it's default password policy so we can no longer use the well known `pi:raspberry` combination to login.
+We'll need to create new password first and put it in `userconf` file in the boot partition. `userconf` expects a username and a hashed password.
+Storing passwords in plaintext is considered a bad practice, so we'll use `openssl` to generate a secure hashed version of our new password.

+Now, let's recreate the password `raspberry` using `openssl`:
 ```bash
 $ openssl passwd -6
 Password: